 Shuffle or mix the cards together well that are being used.
 Put the cards in a pile in the center of the table.
 Each player, starting with the youngest and moving clockwise, draws a card from the pile until each player has four cards.
 This is the starting hand for each player.
 The object of the game is to get as many sets of cards as possible.
-Each set has six cards that show countries found on a specific continent.
-Each card also has a number 1-6 and the name of the set it belongs to such as Europe, Asia, etc. After the players have drawn their cards, they organize them in their hand without showing them to anyone.
-For example, if a player has the following cards: "2 Asia," "1 Europe," "3 Africa," and "3 Asia," they should put the two Asia cards side by side in their hand to see what they still need to make a set of Asia cards.
-Some continents have more than one set of cards.
-For those sets, any grouping of 1-6 is correct.
-For example: Germany, Luxembourg, Cyprus, Austria, Slovakia, Poland, Wales, and Bulgaria are all labeled "1 Europe."
-Each can be followed by any of the "2 Europe" cards, etc.
+Each set has six cards that each share one fact about the constellation.
+After the players have drawn their cards, they organize them in their hand without showing them to anyone.
+For example, if a player has 3 cards with facts about Andromeda and one card with a fact about Aries, they should put the three Andromeda cards side by side in their hand to see what they still need to make a set of Andromeda cards.